Understanding Autonomic Dysfunction After a Concussion: Symptoms, Causes, and Treatment

 The parasympathetic system (“rest and digest”) connects to other parts of your body through a handful of closely-clustered cranial nerves (nerves near the top of your spine where it joins the skull).

 The sympathetic system (“fight or flight”) has clustered connections throughout the cervical spine.
 This clustering is why some sections of the ANS can become dysregulated while others are fine.
-Here are the common symptoms of ANS dysfunction:

 Normally, the body functions in a balanced state, called homeostasis.
 But when there is an acute stressor, such as stumbling across a mountain lion, it shifts to the sympathetic nervous system (fight or flight).